 With the ability to mutate in each infected person, a year of living amid the Ebola virus outbreak in West Africa has evidenced how vulnerable the human condition is.
 Following this two installations have caught my attention: I Caught at the Movies (2013) and Shiver (2015).

-I Caught it at the Movies is a mixed media installation of digital images, microorganisms and paintings that points out the social fear of a contagion.
-On the other hand, Shiver —her last exhibition at The Read Head Gallery in Toronto— is an installation created from diverse materials such as salt crystals, petri dishes, pipette tips and wool focused on challenging the perception in society about infection and viruses.
+I Caught It at the Movies is a mixed-media installation of digital images, microorganisms and paintings that points out the social fear of contagion.
+On the other hand, Shiver —her last exhibition at The Read Head Gallery in Toronto— is an installation created from diverse materials such as salt crystals, Petri dishes, pipette tips and wool focused on challenging the perception in society about infection and viruses.

 You are a visual artist working in the intersection of art and science, when and how did the fascination with biological systems come about?

-In the early 1920s, Cubism style helped physicist Niels Bohr determine the quantum theory when he compared the behavior of electrons with the cubist paintings.
-But what is the contribution of science in the arts?
+In the early 1920s, Cubism helped physicist Niels Bohr determine the quantum theory when he compared the behaviour of electrons with Cubist paintings.
+But what is the contribution of science to the arts?

 Is art helping understand scientific issues or it is challenging what society understands about them?

 You just have to look at the blog ‘Symbiartic’ (the art of science and the science of art) on the Scientific American Blog Network written by the great team of Glendon Mellow, Kalliopi Monoyios and Katie McKissick to see that artists are creating artworks that both are challenging and enabling audiences to better understand science.
 In their blog, they highlight an amazing array of science illustrators and fine artists conveying scientific issues and processes in very thought-provoking ways.